General Motors Baltimore, Maryland Plant

 - Union local: UAW Local 239

-GM Baltimore Operations plant currently produces two powertrain products:
+GM Baltimore Operations plant currently produces one powertrain product:

 What’s more, part of the campus is powered by a 1.23 megawatt rooftop solar array, generating about 9 percent of the plant’s annual energy consumption.
 In addition, a certified Wildlife Habitat resides on plant property promoting Maryland native flora and fauna.